meetkabeershah/meetkabeershah.github.io/_posts/2015-9-17-finding-a-usp.md

 title: Finding a USP
 ---

+So what can be the [USP](http://www.entrepreneur.com/encyclopedia/unique-selling-proposition-usp)?

-I had a question and need to make a decision for the same.
+I had this question and need to make a decision for the same.

-Say we have all the teachers of the city on [this website](https://nerdspal.com/) - will it be a nice [USP](http://www.entrepreneur.com/encyclopedia/unique-selling-proposition-usp)?
+Say we have all the teachers of the city on [this website](https://nerdspal.com/) - will it be nice?
 Because the users will have doubts about the credibility of the answers.
 And who the heck will answer?

 ![Classwork vs homework](http://whyareyoustupid.com/wp-content/uploads/funny-teacher-college-meme.jpg)